Pava_Rajadora_-_Pipile_cumanensis-Blue-throated_Piping-guan

 Blue-throated Piping-guan

-Appearance: The Blue-throated Piping-guan is a distinctive bird with a mostly black plumage, red legs, and a prominent blue throat patch, after which it is named.
+Appearance: The Blue-throated Piping-guan is a bird with a mostly black plumage, red legs, and a prominent blue throat patch, after which it is named.
 Its long tail feathers are white-tipped, and it has a red wattle around the eye.
 The species exhibits sexual dimorphism, with males typically larger and more brightly colored than females.

 Habitat: The Blue-throated Piping-guan inhabits humid forests, ranging from lowland to montane regions.
 In Colombia, it can be found in various forested habitats, including both primary and secondary forests.

-Behavior: These birds are generally shy and elusive, preferring to remain hidden in the forest canopy.
+Behavior: These birds are shy and elusive, preferring to remain hidden in the forest canopy.
 They are primarily arboreal, foraging for fruits, seeds, and small invertebrates in the upper levels of the forest.
-Blue-throated Piping-guans are known for their distinctive vocalizations, including the loud, piping calls from which they derive their name.
-Breeding:
+Blue-throated Piping-guans are known for their vocalizations, including the loud, piping calls from which they derive their name.

 Distribution